Discover, assess, and migrate Amazon Web Services (AWS) VMs to Azure

 Create an Azure Migrate project Your Azure account needs Contributor or Owner permissions to create a new project.

-Verify permissions for your Azure account Your Azure account needs permissions to create a VM, and write to an Azure managed disk.
+Verify permissions for your Azure account Your Azure account needs permissions to create a VM and write to an Azure managed disk.

-Assign permissions to create project
+Assign permissions to create a project

-1. In the Azure portal, open the subscription, and select Access control (IAM).
+1. In the Azure portal, open the subscription and select Access control (IAM).

 3. You should have Contributor or Owner permissions.